 In this sub-section the specifications of the new created ontology are described.
 The main classes of the aforementioned ontology are presented.
-Moreover some basic object and data properties are presented.
-A full documentation of COMPOSITION Collaborative Manufacturing Ontology is provided alongside with this report.
+Moreover, some basic object and data properties are presented.
+Full documentation of the COMPOSITION Collaborative Manufacturing Ontology is provided alongside with this report.
 The documentation was exported using OWLDoc plugin of Protégé tool.